Out and about

 If you're flying, it's advisable to store important medicines in your hand luggage.
 This means you have important medication to hand, particularly if your main luggage gets lost.
 When doing so, observe the safety regulations for transporting liquids and sharp objects.

-5. Keep medicines out of children's reach
+5. Keep medicines out of the reach of children

 6. Check the shelf life and use-by date